ed-asriyan/lottie-converter/README.md

 </h3>
 <hr/>

-*FYI: There is a test version of converter written in C++ in [master-cpp](https://github.com/ed-asriyan/tgs-to-gif/tree/master-cpp) branch.
-It works a little faster, but generated GIFs may contain [some artifacts](https://github.com/ed-asriyan/tgs-to-gif/issues/13#issuecomment-633244547).*
+*This is old version of converter written in JavaScript.
+It uses puppeteer and chromium, so this one works slower.
+Use can find C++ version in [master](https://github.com/ed-asriyan/tgs-to-gif/tree/master) branch.*

 ## Using [Docker](https://www.docker.com/)
 1. Build the image: